 "Please wait" error:

-Save to your computer first and save often!
+Save our form files to your computer first and save often!

 - To avoid losing information you enter into the application form, be sure to save all forms to your computer before you start filling them in.
-Once saved to your computer, be sure to save periodically thereafter as you work through the form.
+Once saved to your computer, be sure to save often while you work through the form.